 On the way home in the afternoon, she sings for some of our volunteer ladies.
 It took her a long time to sing for me, but now she does.
 Sometimes we sing duets as we drive down the road on the way home from work.

 A while back, I asked her to come and sing at our church.
-She fairly beamed as she exclaimed, "Oh yes, I would be glad to!"
+She fairly beamed, "Oh yes, I would be glad to!"

-Come Sunday, we all watched as she slowly limped up the two steps to the platform, placed that useless left hand on the pulpit, squared her shoulders, smilled sweetly, and belted out her rendition of "Hallelujah Square".
+Come Sunday, we all watched as she slowly negoiated the two steps to the platform.
+Once there, with her good right hand, she lifted up the lifeless left one and laid it on the pulpit.
+Then, she squared her shoulders, smilled sweetly, and with great exuberance, sang out her rendition of "Hallelujah Square".

 By the time she got to the second verse we in the congregation felt as if we were enveloped in a cloud of God's Glory . . . !